-Stiff Person Syndrome (SPS) is a rare autoimmune movement disorder that affects the central nervous system.
+Stiff person syndrome (SPS) is a rare autoimmune movement disorder that affects the central nervous system.
 It causes severe muscle stiffness, rigidity, and painful spasms in the trunk.

-It starts with the muscles in your trunk and abdomen.
+Stiff person syndrome starts with the muscles in your trunk and abdomen.
 Muscle spasms and stiffness may come and go in the early stages.
 However, after a while, the stiffness becomes continuous.

-It stiffens your leg muscles over time, followed by other muscles such as your arms and even your face.
+This condition stiffens your leg muscles over time, followed by other muscles such as your arms and even your face.
 The treatment options aim to ease your symptoms while also improving your comfort.

-What is Stiff Person Syndrome?
+What Is Stiff Person Syndrome?

-Stiff person syndrome (SPS) is a fairly rare autoimmune neurological disorder.
+Stiff person syndrome is a fairly rare autoimmune neurological disorder.
 It is also known as Moersch-Woltman syndrome.
 It was previously known as stiff man syndrome.

 SPS affects the brain and spinal cord.
 The muscles of the trunk tighten first in people with SPS.
 Over time, patients develop stiffness and rigidity in their legs and other muscles.
 SPS can sometimes induce painful muscle spasms.